-U.S. authorities have identified the agent killed as 30-year-old Nicholas Ivie.
-The Provo, Utah, native, who joined the Border Patrol in January 2008, is survived by his wife and two young children.
+Ivie, a Provo, Utah, native who joined the Border Patrol in January 2008, is survived by his wife and two young children.

-Ivie is the 14th agent killed in the line of duty since 2008, including three this year.
+Ivie was the 14th agent killed in the line of duty since 2008, including three this year.

 The agent who was wounded has not been identified.
-After the shooting, he was airlifted to a hospital with non-life-threatening injuries.
+After the shooting, he was airlifted to a hospital with non-life-threatening injuries, and later released.